sarah-antillia/Tensorflow-Image-Segmentation-Multiple-Sclerosis-Brain-MRI-Flair/README.md

 <h3>
 4 Evaluation
 </h3>
-Please move to a <b>./projects/TensorflowSlightlyFlexibleUNet/Multiple-Sclerosis-Brain-MRI-Flair</b> folder,<br>
-and run the following bat file to evaluate TensorflowUNet model for Multiple-Sclerosis-Brain-MRI-Flair.<br>
+Please move to a <b>./projects/TensorflowSlightlyFlexibleUNet/Multiple-Sclerosis-Brain-MRI-Flair</b> folder, and run the following bat file to evaluate TensorflowUNet model for Multiple-Sclerosis-Brain-MRI-Flair.<br>
 <pre>
 ./2.evaluate.bat